RazrFalcon/svgdom/README.md

 Parser will convert as much as possible data to a simple doc->elements->attributes structure.

-For example, the `fill` parameter of an element can be set: as an element's attribute, as part of the `style` attribute, inside CDATA of the `style` element as CSS2, inside the `ENTITY`, using the JS code and probably with lots of other methods.
+For example, the `fill` parameter of an element can be set: as an element's attribute, as part of a `style` attribute, inside a `style` element as CSS2, inside an `ENTITY`, using a JS code and probably with lots of other methods.

 Not to mention, that the `fill` attribute supports 4 different types of data.